Oracle Database

 This post is for you if you have an Apple M1 laptop and cannot get Oracle Database to run on Docker.

-The reason Oracle Database, and lots of other software, doesn’t run on the new Apple Silicon is their new chip uses a different instructions set to what is used by Intel chips.
+The reason Oracle Database, and lots of other software, doesn’t run on the new Apple Silicon is their new chip uses a different instruction set to what is used by Intel chips.
 Most of the Database vendors have come out to say they will not be porting their Databases to the M1 chip, as most/all servers out there run on x86 chips, and the cost of porting is just not worth it, as there is zero customers.

 Are you using an x86 Chip computer (Windows or Macs with intel chips)?
 If so, follow these instructions (and ignore this post)

-If you have been using Apple for your laptop for some time and have recently upgraded, you are now using the M1 chip, you have probably found some of your software doesn’t run.
+If you have been using Apple for your laptop for some time and have recently upgraded, you are now using the M1 chip, and you have probably found some of your software doesn’t run.
 In my scenario (and with many other people) you can no longer run an Oracle Database 😦

 But there does seem to be a possible solution and this has been highlighted by Tom de Vroomen on his blog.
-A work around is to spin up an x86 container using Colima.
-Tom has given some instructions on his blog, and what I list below is an extended set of instructions to get fully setup and running with Oracle on Docker on M1 chip.
+A workaround is to spin up an x86 container using Colima.
+Tom has given some instructions on his blog, and what I list below is an extended set of instructions to get fully set up and running with Oracle on Docker on M1 chip.

 1-Install Homebrew